The VA short sale process explained!

 - To protect the seller’s interest, the seller should make the sales contract contingent and/or subject to the approval of a VA compromise sale.

-The VA compromise sale process is not very different from any other standard short sale program and the same basic steps apply.
+The VA compromise sale process is not very different from most other standard short sale program and the same basic steps apply.

 The most notable difference between VA most other short sales is how the remaining debt is handled.
 While in most short sales the deficiency balance is forgiven and then becomes a taxable event to the homeowner, VA neither completely forgives the balance or requires repayment.
 Instead, should VA agree to pay the difference between the sales proceeds and the total debt to complete the compromise sale process, the portion of the homeowner’s entitlement used to guaranty this loan will remain tied up until VA is reimbursed in full.